-By making adjustments to your meta’s, tags, header, anchor text, title, descriptions, and alt tags, you’ll often see results within a few days.
+By making adjustments to your meta tags, header, anchor text, title, descriptions, and alt tags, you’ll often see results within a few days.
 This is usually one of the first items people address in SEO.
-Get this done quick, and it could shorter how long SEO takes to produce results.
+Get this done quickly, and it could shorter how long SEO takes to produce results.

-Use social media marketing to promote the content to encourage shares and audience engagement.
-To make the most of your time and effort, look for additional ways to repurpose the content, which will give you more time to focus on other areas and further increase your SEO success.
+Use social media marketing to promote the content and encourage audience engagement.
+To make the most of your time and effort, look for additional ways to repurpose the content into snippets and shorter posts, which will give you more time to focus on other areas and further increase your SEO success.